Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 I suggest staying four nights in the Cayo District, but make it two or three nights if you only have one week in Belize.

-San Ignacio is my favorite city in the country (though that is not an easy or necessary list to make).
-However if you’re anything like me and yearn for intimate experiences in nature, glimpses into local life, and exploration of sacred Mayan ruins I think you’ll feel the same.
+San Ignacio is my favorite city in Belize (though that is not an easy or necessary list to make).
+However, if you’re anything like me and yearn for intimate experiences in nature, glimpses into local life, and exploration of sacred Mayan ruins, I think you’ll feel the same.

 How to Get to San Ignacio